 A good example of a simple use of recursion is to calculate n!, where n is an integer.
 You can calculate n! = (n)(n-1)(n-2)...(3)(2)(1), of course.
 A recursive approach is: 'if n is 1, the value is 1.
 If n is any number larger than 1, find the factorial by multiplying n by (n-1)!.'
 The 'if n is 1, the value is 1' part is the 'base case'.
 The 'multiply n by (n-1)' part is the 'recursive case'.

 Here is a computer-generated image that is supposed to resemble broccoli.
 This broccoli is the result of applying a simple recursion.
 The 'recursive case' says: to draw broccoli, first draw a stem.
-Then, starting at the end of the stem, draw some new broccoli, then rotate left 20° and draw some broccoli, then rotate right 20° and draw a third piece of broccoli.
-Each of these three pieces of broccoli will then draw some broccoli straight ahead, left 20° and right 20°.
-(Each time broccoli is drawn, it is only 80% of the size of the 'parent' broccoli.)
-This recursive process continues, with each broccoli 'parenting' three more broccoli, until the 'base case' is reached.
-The 'base case' says: when the stem of the broccoli is below a certain length, instead of drawing three more broccoli, draw three buds, and stop.
+Then, starting at the end of the stem, draw a new smaller stem, then rotate left 20° and draw a new smaller stem, then rotate right 20° and draw a third new smaller stem.
+Each of these three new stems will continue this process.
+(Each time a new stem is drawn, it is only 80% of the size of the 'parent' stem.)
+This recursive process continues, with each stem 'parenting' three more stems, until the 'base case' is reached.
+The 'base case' says: when the stem of the broccoli is below a certain length, instead of drawing three more stems, draw a bud, and stop.
 This way you should get a full head of broccoli, topped by buds or flowers, and the process has a way to stop.

-You can download Broccoli.java, Flower.java, Drawing.java, BroccoliPart.java and AngLine.java to use as a starting point in writing your program.
+You can download Stem.java, Flower.java, Broccoli.java and Board.java to use as a starting point in writing your program.